jdantonio/functional-ruby/README.md

 foo.hello #=> "Hello, World!"
 ```

-Patterns to match against are included in the parameter list
+Patterns to match against are included in the parameter list:

 ```ruby
 defn(:greet, :male) {